-Nobbin Swill returns to solve another mystery in the second book in this hilarious middle-grade series that has color illustrations throughout!
+Nobbin Swill returns to solve another mystery in the third book in this hilarious middle-grade series that has two-color illustrations throughout!

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.